open-hand/choerodon-starters/choerodon-starter-core/README.md

-# choerodon-starter-core
+# Choerodon Starter Core

 The is the core toolkit developed by Choerodon and provides some basic classes for use in the development process.
 Contains entity classes, exception classes, object conversion tools, custom validation tools, etc. that are commonly used in the development of microservices using the choerodon framework.

 ## Feature

-The follow-up will continue to be refactored, moving some basic and generic classes to the choerodon-starter-core package.
+The follow-up will continue to be refactored, moving some basic and generic classes to the`` choerodon-starter-core`` package.

 ## Requirements